ambarjobs/voxy_word_count/README.md

 ### Style conventions

 The code must be mainly adherent to PEP8's more strict specifications.
-As the maximum line lenght is only a recomendation, it was choose 100 characters as this limit.
+As the maximum line lenght is only a recomendation, it was choosen 100 characters as this limit.

 ### New Python packages